I’ve been in quarantine for almost two months and while it was tedious the first few weeks, it’s not all bad.

 Since I’m no longer leaving the house, my budget has gone down over 50%.

-The only thing I spend money on now is rent, groceries, occasional take out, phone bill and a few random items online here and there.
+The only thing I spend money on now is rent, groceries, occasional take-out, phone bills, and a few random items online here and there.

 Not having to renew my monthly bus pass has also been a huge money saver.